WHO'LL BE MY LOVE?

-I struggle with my temper and an image comes to me.
+I struggle with my temper.
+An image comes to me.
 "You told me once you liked this work for the challenge.
-Beating slimes at their own game without losing your own integrity."
+Beating slimes at their game but keeping your own integrity."

 "Sure.
 Battle of wits."
 He looks me in the eye.
 "And YOU happen to be a sucker for Moi's poor-me strategy."

 "You play the game so long, you forget some people don't.
 He's not holding out.
 He has NO strategy.
-He's not fighting you, because he can't handle violence, Eggo.
+He's not fighting you--he can't fight, Eggo.
 Not and be psychic."

 "So what do you suggest?
 He's our only lead.
 You got more riding on this than anyone.
 You got to know where she is."

 "You don't grill saints.
 You ask them--politely."
 I bluster.